juliangruber/supersize/Readme.md

 ### autoscale(el[, max=0.66])

-  Make the DOM node `el` as big as possible in its parent element, limited by factor `max`.
+  Make the inner text of `el` as big as possible while `el` still stays in the bounds of its parent element.

+  **!!** `el`'s parent element needs to have `position:relative` or
+  `position:absolute`.

+  The factor `max` limits the maximum possible size.
+If you want the text to take all available space, set `max` to `1`.

-  This returns a function that basically calls itself again with the same arguments, so you can pass it to event listeners:
+  This returns a function that basically calls `autoscale` again with the same arguments.
+This way you can execute it immediately and pass it as an event listener in one line:

   ```js
   window.addEventListener('resize', autoscale(el));